 What to wear on a backpacking trip

 My recommendation is to pack light but smart.
 Wear quick dry underwear and a pair of shorts that move with you like the Sabria short from Arcteryx.
 They are extremely comfortable and dry fast.
 If you’re not a shorts kind of person check out the quick-dry Parapet pant.
-Add in a merino wool t-shirt like the cute ones from ORTOVOX(it won’t stink even after days of hiking) and a fleecy pullover like the ones made by ORTOVOX, Arcteryx or Patagonia.
-I love a fleece jacket with a hood for the cold nights.
+Add in a merino wool t-shirt (they don’t smell even after days of hiking) a fleecy pullover and a down jacket with a hood for the cold nights.

-For footwear I recommend boots like the Women’s Moab waterproof boot or Salomon’s X Ultra3 Mid GTx® boot – the one’s I’ve now worn for over a year on local mountain hikes as well as on a three week trek in the Indian Himalayas.
+For footwear I recommend boots like the Salomon’s X Ultra3 Mid GTx® boot – the one’s I’ve now worn for over a year on local mountain hikes as well as on a three week trek in the Indian Himalayas.

 If you take the right gear, clothes and attitude and you’ll have an unforgettable experience.
 There is so much joy I personally get from backpacking that I think it’s worth doing everything in your power to find the right hiking companions and then a backpacking adventure to match your goals.